-Those who visited a virtual beach reported less stress and pain than both of the remaining groups.
-When asked about their procedure a week later, the former group also had a far more positive recollection of the treatment than the other two, making them more likely to return to the dentist.
+Those who visited a virtual beach reported less stress and pain than the other groups.
+A week later, this group also had a far more positive recollection of the treatment.
+In addition, they were more likely to return to the dentist.

-Virtual Reality in Health Care is on the rise
+Virtual Reality in Health Care is On the Rise

-Beaches are relaxing
+Virtual Reality Beaches are Relaxing

-The real surprise from the recent study was the stark difference between the experiences of the two VR groups.
-Dr. Melissa Auvray, a dentist involved in the study, said that the feedback the researchers received from the patients who visited a virtual beach was “fantastic,” which suggests that they might have been so absorbed in the virtual environment that they actually enjoyed their dental procedures.
+The real surprise from the recent study was the stark difference between the two groups’ experiences.
+Dr. Melissa Auvray, a dentist involved in the study, said feedback the researchers received from the patients who visited a virtual beach was “fantastic.”
+Adding to the findings’ significance is the current popularity of sedation dentistry.

-“The benefit of the VR is that with sedation patients need to have someone with them to help them home afterwards, and the dentist and dental nurse need further training,” Dr. Auvray noted.
-“However, with the VR, any dentist with a dental degree could learn to use the VR kit, and it could benefit patients.”
+“The benefit of the VR is that with sedation patients need to have someone with them to help them home afterwards,” Dr. Auvray noted.
+In addition, Auvray said, “the dentist and dental nurse need further training.
+However, …any dentist with a dental degree could learn to use the VR kit, and it could benefit patients.”

 The research team plans to determine whether a virtual beach could achieve the same results for patients undergoing more serious procedures.
 Such studies will likely involve improved versions of the beach environment that the researchers designed to make medical treatment as relaxing as humanly possible.